 Yale University offers a master’s program that combines environmental studies with the study of management.
 Students in the program draw upon the resources of the highly ranked Yale School of Management and those of Yale’s global school of the environment, the School of Forestry & Environmental Studies.
 Students earn two degrees: an MBA and an MEM (Master of Business Administration and Master of Environmental Management).
 Upon graduation, they join a collegial network of alumni of the program in business and the environment.

-30 years of linking institutional and environmental management
+Over 30 years of linking institutional and environmental management

 Yale University recognized the connection between business and the environment early.
 When Yale established the joint degree in 1982, it was the first U.S. university to create a master’s degree curriculum linking the two disciplines.

-Twenty-five years later, organizations worldwide increasingly seek the expertise of people trained in both institutional and environmental management.
+More than thirty years later, organizations worldwide increasingly seek the expertise of people trained in both institutional and environmental management.
 Corporate leaders understand that long-term success will depend upon integrating environmental costs and benefits into long-term planning.
 Environmental organizations realize that survival depends on good management.
 And environmentalists recognize that to engage in partnerships with businesses, they must understand how businesses work.

 The course of studies comprises core courses and electives in both schools along with a short summer course in technical skills training; two summer internships; and an international management study trip.